RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-2-bundling-tools.md

 ### [RequireJs](http://requirejs.org)

-RequireJS is probably the oldest popular module bundler, created in 2011 it's still a choice today.
-RequireJS chooses [AMD](http://rilling.dev/getting-into-JavaScript-building-and-bundling-part-1-modules) as the primary (and only) syntax for module definition.
-Different from most other bundling tools, RequireJS works more like a library than a classic bundling tool: simply drop require.js and the config.js in your project and you're ready to go.
+RequireJS is probably the oldest popular module bundler, created in 2011 it's still a thing today.
+RequireJS chooses [AMD](http://rilling.dev/getting-into-JavaScript-building-and-bundling-part-1-modules) as the primary (and only) syntax for module definitions.
+Different from most other bundling tools, RequireJS works more like a library than a classic bundling tool: simply drop require.js and the config.js in your project and you're almost ready to go.

 Pro: